 The Arkansas blue star does however share some of the positive characteristic s of that nasty little Euphorbia.
 It has bright green fine textured foliage that looks great in the summer.
 Unlike the yellow flowered Euphorbia, It has light blue star shaped flowers.
 It is an improvement in my mind as I am not a huge fan of yellow flowers.
 Sure on daisies and sunflowers they are OK, but other than that, augh?
 The cool toned flowers are helpful in toning down adjacent flowers.

-The biggest plus to this plant for me however is the fabulous fall color.
+The biggest plus to this plant for me, however, is the fabulous fall color.
 It turns a bright yellow gold that just lights up the autumn scene.
-Click here for more fall color photos.

 The Arkansas blue star grows in full sun to partial shade and well-drained soils.
 In shady spots it will tend to flop open, so it is probably a better sun plant.
 Once established, it is drought tolerant.
 Deer tend to leave it alone as its milky sap must not be too tasty.